timrichardson/Prime-Ubuntu-18.04/README.md

 You need rust.
 install from apt: `sudo apt install rustc cargo`

-* properly install the nvidia drivers the standard ubuntu way, from Additional Drivers If you have done this already, make sure you do
+* properly install the nvidia drivers the standard ubuntu way, from Additional Drivers.

+If you have done this already, make sure you do
 ```sudo /usr/bin/prime-select nvidia ```
 to ensure that nvidia drivers are installed in your initramfs.